Lan Na: End of Burmese rule

-In the early 1770s, Burma was at the peak of its military power since Bayinnaung, having defeated Siam (1765–67) and China (1765–69), the Burmese army commanders and governors became "drunk with victory".
-This arrogant repressive behavior by the local Burmese government caused a rebellion in Lan Na.
-The new Burmese governor at Chiang Mai, Thado Mindin, was disrespectful to local chiefs and the people, and became extremely unpopular.
-One of the local chiefs, Kawila of Lampang revolted with Siamese help, and captured the city on 15 January 1775, ending the 200-year Burmese rule.
+In the early 1770s, Burma was at the peak of its military power since Bayinnaung, having defeated Siam (1765–67) and China (1765–69), and its army commanders and governors in Lan Na grew overbearing, which provoked a rebellion.
+The new Burmese governor at Chiang Mai, Thado Mindin, treated the local chiefs and people with contempt and became deeply unpopular.
+Kawila of Lampang, one of those chiefs, revolted with Siamese help and captured the city on 15 January 1775, ending the 200-year Burmese rule.
 Kawila was installed as the prince of Lampang and Phraya Chaban as the prince of Chiang Mai, both as vassals of Siam.

 Burma tried to regain Lan Na in 1775–76, 1785–86, 1797 but failed each time.
 In the 1790s, Kawila consolidated his hold of Lan Na, taking over Chiang Saen.
 He then tried to take over Burma's Shan state of Kengtung and Sipsongpanna (1803–1808) but failed.

-Nonetheless, the Kingdom of Chiang Mai, as a vassal state of Siam, had come into existence.
-Under Siamese suzerainty, Lan Na kingdom was divided into five smaller principalities, namely the Chiang Mai, Nan, Lampang, Lamphun, and Phrae.
-Lan Na ceased to be an entity on its own after it was incorporated into modern Kingdom of Siam.
+The Kingdom of Chiang Mai had meanwhile come into being as a Siamese vassal.
+Under Siamese suzerainty Lan Na was divided into five principalities, Chiang Mai, Nan, Lampang, Lamphun and Phrae, and ceased to exist as a polity of its own once these were absorbed into Siam.

-Chiang Mai, under Burma's rule, lasted more than 200 years, but there were some periods that switched to Ayutthaya rule.
-The reign of King Narai the Great, and there were some independent periods, but was dominated and ruled by the Lao King called Ong Kham from the Kingdom of Luang Prabang for more than 30 years.
+Burmese rule at Chiang Mai lasted more than two hundred years, broken by periods under Ayutthaya and by periods of independence, and for more than thirty years of it the Lao king Ong Kham of Luang Prabang ruled there.